PaddseL/catenax-ev.github.io/docs/standards/CX-0135-CompanyCertificateManagement/CX-0135-CompanyCertificateManagement.md

 1. Certificate Provider wants to publish a certificate / Certificate Consumer wants to discover a published certificate.
 2. Certificate Consumer wants to request a certificate from a specific Certificate Provider
-3. Certificate Consumer wants to notify a Certificate Provider of acceptance or rejection of a certificate published in #1 via a feedback message
+3. Certificate Consumer wants to notify a Certificate Provider of acceptance or rejection of a consumed certificate via a status message
 4. Certificate Provider wants to notify a Certificate Consumer of the availability of a new certificate asset

 For avoidance of the doubt, we are not replacing the existing publication semantic model.